Dangers of Mixing Ketamine and Alcohol

 Roughly 20% of the alcohol consumed in a drink is absorbed by the stomach, with the remaining 80% absorbed by the small intestine.
 It passes from the digestive tract into the bloodstream, where it is transported to all parts of the body, including the brain.7,8

 Several neurochemical processes are influenced by the presence of alcohol.
 On a broad level, these acute, alcohol-related brain changes include a heightened effect of inhibitory neurotransmitters and a decreased effect of excitatory neurotransmitters.
-Among its diverse group of physiological targets, alcohol affects the activity of both inhibitory (GABA) and excitatory (glutamate) neurotransmitters.
+Among its physiological targets, alcohol affects the activity of both inhibitory (GABA) and excitatory (glutamate) neurotransmitters.
 Specifically, it binds to GABA receptors and amplifies the inhibitory signaling that results when GABA binds to them—resulting in a net reduction of certain types of neural activity.
 Conversely, alcohol also reduces glutamate’s excitatory action on NMDA receptors (the same receptors that ketamine inhibits).8,9

 Though the precise mechanism isn’t fully understood, alcohol use is also accompanied by an increase in dopamine activity.
 Dopamine is commonly thought of as the brain’s “pleasure chemical,” though more accurately, its actions are thought to reinforce certain behaviors (e.g., drinking) that themselves are associated with pleasurable effects.8